Jonathan is currently a 3L at the UCLA School of Law.

-Jonathan is Beijing Bureau Chief for the Los Angeles Times, reporting on politics, business and social trends across East Asia.
+From 2015-2018, he was an Asia correspondent for the Los Angeles Times, reporting on politics, business and social trends across the continent.
 Previously, he was a correspondent for the Guardian, and before that, a Fulbright scholar researching folklore in China’s rural southwest.
-He has also written for the New York Times, The Atlantic, and Foreign Policy Magazine, and has appeared as a commentator on the BBC, NPR, PRI, WNYC, CBC, and many others.
+He has also written for the New York Times, The Atlantic, Reason Magazine and Foreign Policy Magazine, and has appeared as a commentator on the BBC, NPR, PRI, WNYC, CBC, and many others.

 Meet the Nightcrawlers of Manila: A night on the front lines of the Philippines' war on drugs